Search for dark photons using a multilayer dielectric haloscope equipped with a single-photon avalanche diode: Dark photon conversion in dielectric haloscopes

 Perhaps the least trivial parameter to tune is the boost factor.
 While increasing measurement time and area results in a direct increase in the expected signal, constructive interference can only be achieved over a finite range of frequencies.
 In particular, it was noted in Ref.~\cite{Millar:2016cjp} that

 where $N$ is the number of layers.
-In other words, for a fixed number of layers one can only gain in $\beta$ by sacrificing the frequency range width of the expected signal.
+In other words, for a fixed number of layers, one can only gain in $\beta$ by sacrificing the frequency range width over which the DP to photon conversion would be enabled.
 Moreover, large boost factors generally have a correspondingly high sensitivity to error, as they require either more resonant behaviour, or many layers all aligned for constructive interference~\cite{Millar:2016cjp}.
 In any case, while in principle $N$ may be increased at the expense of a smaller frequency range width covered, in practice this is not a trivial task.
 Firstly, for large thicknesses ($\approx$\SI{10}{\micro\meter} and above), a high compressing stress and the fact that the deposition has to be paused twice or more times to allow for the cleaning of the PECVD reactor may cause cracking of the deposited layers.
 Secondly, with increasing number of layers the measurement of the stack becomes more difficult.
 Another consideration that one should take into account is that the presence of more than a few hundred layers may lead to DP dephasing over the thickness of the device~\cite{Millar:2017eoc}.

 The expected rate also depends on the polarisation structure of the DP, as shown by the presence of the $\cos^2\theta$ term in Eq.~\eqref{eq:expectedrate}.
 Depending on the cosmological evolution of the DP, it may be possible for the polarisation to be essentially random in each coherence patch, have structures on large scales, or even potentially be almost constant everywhere.
 In this paper, we shall consider the simple case of a totally randomised polarisation, which, after averaging over many coherence times, gives